Zilliqa/Scilla-Cookbook/docs/tutorials/interaction-tutorials/incrementing-button-interaction/deploy-contract.md

 ## Deploy button Contract

-Using the deployContract.js file defined in Zilliqa-JS we have the ability to deploy a contract to a network.
+Using the deployContract.js file defined in zilliqa-js we have the ability to deploy a contract to a network.
 We provide a private key of the address which is deploying, the previous network configuration to establish a connection, in our case this is testnet, but could be mainnet or isolated environment.

 We refactor the `deployContract.js` method to fit our usecase.